 Well, let’s see.

 I’ve been busy lately – nothing too crazy to report, but having a good time.
 A couple of weeks ago I took a breadmaking class that came at the perfect time for me.
 I had been baking bread on and off mostly using the no-knead recipe provided by Pátzcuaro resident Tancho at Rancho Canyon Cookbook.
 My results were usually edible but I didn’t feel I had the kind of control I wanted, so I knew I wanted to learn more about the topic.
 I’d had a couple of conversations, too, about the difficulties people had with the low gluten flour that is the only kind available here in Mazatlán.
+That’s cranberry raisin cinnamon at the top.

 Low gluten flour is a challenge for bread bakers because the gluten is what gives bread the elasticity it needs to be able to rise properly.
 Before I had gone to San Francisco in April I had mail ordered sourdough starter, wanting to see what I could do with sourdough, too.
 I also bought some semolina and wheat gluten flour to bring home, the semolina as an additive to my pizza dough and the wheat gluten flour to be used in some vegetarian sausages I intend to make.
 (Yes, I also mail-ordered vegetarian sausage casings, and bought a quantity of fennel seeds, too)